rarajabs/UdacityRealEstateAgent/README.md

 This project is Final Project for Udacity program in Generative AI course.

-This project will demostrate using LangChain to query search from ChromaDB.

 ## Prerequisites

 To run this project, you need to have the following installed: